-We have audited the accompanying consolidated statements of financial position of Piedmont Lithium Limited and subsidiaries (the "Company") as of June 30, 2017 and June 30, 2016, and the related consolidated statements of profit or loss and other comprehensive income, consolidated statements of changes in equity, and consolidated statements of cash flows for each of the three years in the period ended June 30, 2017.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the consolidated financial statements based on our audit.
+We have audited the accompanying consolidated statements of financial position of Piedmont Lithium Limited and subsidiaries (the "Company") as of June 30, 2019 and 2018, the related consolidated statements of profit or loss and other comprehensive income, changes in equity, and cash flows for each of the three years in the period ended June 30, 2019, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of June 30, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended June 30, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.